Comparisons

 Where Grifin wins: Grifin shipped the spend-to-own category before it had a common name.
 The mobile app is the most mature in this niche.
 Supported-brand coverage is broader than any newer entrant because years of production have surfaced and fixed edge cases.
 If you want the most polished spend-to-own experience on the market today and the monthly fee is worth it, Grifin earns this spot.

-Where Grifin doesn't win: the monthly subscription is a material drag on small portfolios.
-No advertised custodial, no Trump Account support.
+Where Grifin doesn't win: the monthly subscription is a material drag on small portfolios, and it's tiered rather than flat.
+No advertised custodial accounts or IRAs.
 The Slyce vs. Grifin head-to-head walks the direct comparison in more detail; the Grifin-alternatives guide names four other apps worth considering.

 3. Acorns — round-ups into index funds